SDFIdk/ea-modelling-tools-javascript/src/README.md

-## eamt-data-model-export
+## eamt-data-model-import-export

-Scripts that assist in exporting a logical data model.
+Scripts that assist in importing and exporting a logical data model.

 ### export-data-model-vocabulary-da